 But then something you weren’t expecting happens: someone wanders off and gets lost!

-Over the Labor Day holiday when I visited my parents, we decided to all go to the zoo.
+Over one Labor Day holiday when I visited my parents in California, we decided to all go to the zoo.
 This was four adults and two dependents (my toddler, and my Grandma).
-I list my Grandma as a dependent and not an adult because, well, she’s about as bad as a toddler.
+I list my Grandma as a dependent and not an adult because, well, she’s about as bad as the toddler.

 There we were, enjoying a nice day at the zoo, checking out the elephants and the giraffes.
 Pointing at the funny monkeys.
 Then we were looking at the pretty hyenas and discussing whether they were more dogs or cats, we suddenly realized we were missing a person in our party.
 No, not my baby boy, but my Grandma had disappeared.